-Chances are you'll see a theme going on between the words you wrote down.
+Chances are you’ll see a theme going on between the words you wrote down.
 Do any of the words jump out at you, make you feel excited, nervous, scared, uncomfortable, or at ease?
-Sometimes the words that scare us most can mean we're on the right track, after all change isn't always easy.
-At the same time I think finding your word can also bring peace and empowerment.
+Sometimes the words that scare us most can mean we’re on the right track because change isn’t always easy.
+At the same time, I think finding your word can also bring peace and empowerment.

 Think about the words, try them on and see what feels right.
 No need to over analyze this process, trust your gut instead.
 Gently review your list and let the words pick you.